Liquorice1/ops-dashboard/README (2).md

 ---

-*Built with Excel, HTML, CSS, JavaScript — and a lot of determination.* 💪
+*Built with Excel — and a lot of determination.* 💪